Assistant Chief Beatrice

 Area as a Watch Commander.
 The energy and enthusiasm of

 Hollenbeck's patrol force prepared her well for the next assignment

 as Watch Commander in Central Area.

-In 2006, Deputy Chief Girmala completed Command Development School
+In 2006, Assistant Chief Girmala completed Command Development

-with the aspiration to take on additional responsibilities in the
+School with the aspiration to take on additional responsibilities

-future.
-The opportunity came on April 30, 2007, with her promotion
+in the future.
+The opportunity came on April 30, 2007, with her

 After serving as the Patrol Commanding Officer in Devonshire Area,

 she began her second assignment as the Patrol Commanding Officer at